Wissalemq/dubai-mall-sales-deck/README.md

 ## Overview

-This project is an **interactive, browser-based sales deck** designed to present a large-scale destination property — Dubai Mall — to potential tenants, sponsors, and event partners.
+This project is an interactive browser-based sales deck designed to present Dubai Mall as a commercial destination for retailers, sponsors, and event partners.

-Unlike a traditional website or static presentation, this application focuses on **immersive storytelling, non-linear navigation, and business-driven interaction**.

-The goal is to simulate a real-world sales tool that can be used during live calls or shared as a standalone experience.
+Unlike a traditional scrolling website, this experience was redesigned as a guided deck presentation inspired by Digideck-style storytelling.
+The application uses slide-based navigation, controlled flow, cinematic layouts, and interactive business modules to simulate a premium sales presentation experience.

+The project focuses on transforming business information into an immersive narrative rather than a standard website browsing experience.

+---

+## Core Experience

+The deck is structured into six presentation slides:

+1. Arrival
+2. Scale
+3. Destination Worlds
+4. Events & Brand Platform
+5. Business Opportunity Paths
+6. Final Call To Action

+Users navigate through the presentation using deck controls, slide indicators, and interactive modules.

+---

 ## Features

+- Slide-based deck navigation
-- Interactive navigation with active section highlighting
+- Interactive presentation flow
-- Cinematic hero section with premium UI design
+- Cinematic hero slides
-- Data-driven overview (scale, visitors, retail capacity)
-- Modular “Worlds” section (Retail, Luxury, Dining, Attractions)
-- Clickable business paths (Leasing, Sponsorship, Events)
+- Business-focused storytelling
+- Interactive opportunity modules
-- Dynamic modal interaction for deeper exploration
+- Modal-based detail exploration
+- Responsive layouts
-- Responsive design for desktop and tablet
+- Animated transitions and hover interactions
-- Smooth animations (hover, scroll, transitions)
+- Premium UI inspired by luxury brand presentations

+---

 ## Tech Stack

 - React (Vite)
 - JavaScript (ES6)
-- CSS (custom styling, no frameworks)
-- Intersection Observer API (scroll detection)
+- CSS3
+- React Hooks (`useState`)
-- Git & GitHub (version control)
+- Git & GitHub
+- Vercel Deployment

+---

-## Design Approach
+## Design Direction

-This project is inspired by:
+The visual and interaction design was inspired by:

+- Digideck presentation systems
-- Apple / Tesla (clean, premium UI)
+- Apple keynote storytelling
-- Luxury brand websites (typography, spacing, minimalism)
+- Luxury brand digital experiences
-- Digideck-style sales tools (interactive storytelling)

-Key principles:

-- Minimal but impactful design
+- High-end commercial pitch decks

+The goal was to create a presentation experience that feels curated, cinematic, and business-oriented rather than a traditional marketing website.

+---

+## AI Usage

+AI tools were used to assist with:

+- UX iteration
+- Deck structure planning
+- Presentation flow refinement
+- UI content generation
+- Copywriting assistance
+- Interaction and animation ideas
+- README and documentation support

+All implementation, customization, debugging, and final design decisions were manually refined and integrated into the final experience.

+---

+## Future Improvements

+- Add real Dubai Mall branded assets
+- Expand each opportunity path into dedicated sub-decks
+- Add advanced motion transitions between slides
-- Strong hierarchy and typography
+- Add presentation analytics and tracking
-- Business-focused interaction
-- Visual clarity over complexity
+- Improve mobile deck interactions

+---

+## Author

+Wissale Maqsoud